sascha-dibbern/CFDivisions/README.md

 Other requirements:
   * the tool 'rpmbuild'
   * an valid rpmbuild-directory setup

-# More documentation

-Unix man-pages or perldoc-pages exists about following themes

-  * CFDivisions-concept : The conceptual overview
-  * cfdivisions : The CFEngine module for CFDivisions
-  * division-promises.cf : Content of a division promises file
-  * CFDivisions-example : An example of using CFDivisions

 # Build, release and deploy as rpm with Dist::Zilla